Babies are a cause for celebration. But a new child also requires some careful financial planning by the parents.

-As such, parents who think their child may get a scholarship to school, or decide not to pursue a degree may be best suited saving in a Roth IRA, from which money can also be withdrawn penalty-free to pay for college costs.
+Parents who think their child may decide not to pursue a degree may be best suited saving in a Roth IRA, from which money can also be withdrawn penalty-free to pay for college costs.

 Both tools have financial aid implications, however, and parents are advised to consider their options with care.
 Again, some parents opt to speak to a financial professional about options.

 There’s nothing like a newborn to melt your heart, or drain your wallet.
 By planning ahead, however, expectant parents can rest assured that their budget is balanced for their kids and their loved ones are provided for — even if they aren’t getting any actual sleep.